islamMaruf/islamMaruf/README.md

 ##### **Soft BD Ltd, Software Engineer**, 06/2022 - Present | 8th & 13th Floor, 52/1 Hasan Holdings Limited, New Eskaton Road, Dhaka - 1000
 ###### **TECHNOLOGY USED:** HTML, CSS, JAVASCRIPT, PHP, LARAVEL, React Js, Next Js, TypeScript, Node Js, Nest Js, Material UI, API Gateway, MYSQL
 * Part of a web application team worked in both frontend and backend.
-Use Next js framework for front end development and Nest Js framework for API development.
-The application followed distributed system architecture for handling large amounts of concurrent requests.
+Use Next js framework for front-end development and Nest Js framework for API development.
+The application followed a distributed system architecture for handling large amounts of concurrent requests.
 Use API Gateway for authentication, authorization, log monitoring, load balancing and use it as reverse proxy between frontend and backend.
 URL: https://platform.futurenation.gov.bd/.